nicolargo/glances/docs/_build/html/_sources/glances-doc.txt

     list_1_countmin=1
     list_1_countmax=20

-In the client/server mode, the list is define on the server side.
-A new method (getAllMonitored) is available in the API and get the JSON representation of the monitored processes list.
+In client/server mode, the list is defined on the server side.
+A new method, called getAllMonitored, is available in the APIs and get the JSON representation of the monitored processes list.

-Alerts are set following:
+Alerts are set as following:

 | If number of processes is 0, then status is set to ``"CRITICAL"``
-| If number of processes is min < curent < max, then status is set to ``"OK"``
+| If number of processes is min < current < max, then status is set to ``"OK"``
 | Else status is set to ``"WARNING"``

 Logs